French Baroque architecture

-Early French Baroque
+Early French Classicism

-The French Baroque, from the beginning, was an expression of the power and majesty of the Kings of France.
-It proceeded deliberately in a different direction from Italy and the rest of Europe, combining classical elements, especially colossal orders of columns, and avoiding the exuberant decoration that appeared on facades and interiors in Spain, Germany and Central Europe.
+French Classicism was, from the beginning, an expression of the power and majesty of the Kings of France.
+It proceeded deliberately in a different direction from Italy and the rest of Europe, combining classical elements, especially colossal orders of columns, and avoiding the exuberant decoration that appeared on façades and interiors in Spain, Germany and Central Europe.
 It was used less frequently on churches and more often in the design of royal palaces and country residences.
-Another distinctive element of the French Baroque style was the integration of the architecture of the house with the formal gardens around it, in what became known as the French formal garden.
+Another distinctive element of the French Classicism was the integration of the architecture of the house with the formal gardens around it, in what became known as the French formal garden.

-Salomon de Brosse (1571–1626) was one of the first French architects to adopt the style, in the construction of the Palais du Luxembourg he built for the mother of Louis XIII, Marie de Medici between 1615 and 1624.
+Salomon de Brosse (1571–1626) was one of the first French architects to adopt the style, in the construction of the Palais du Luxembourg he built for the mother of Louis XIII, Marie de' Medici between 1615 and 1624.
 The Luxembourg Palace established a new pattern for royal residences, with pavilions on the corners, lateral wings, and a grand central entrance surmounted by a cupola.
 The walls feature colossal orders of columns with triangular pediments, indicating the classical inspiration behind the French movement.
 A traditional French feature was the high sloping mansard roof and the complex roofline.
-Like the palaces of the Medicis in Rome, the palace was surrounded by a large garden and fountains.
+Like the Villa Medici in Rome, the palace was surrounded by a large garden and fountains.
 The interior design was also innovative; the pavilions around the main block contained the apartments, allowing a greater flexibility and functionality of the interior space.

-One of the most accomplished formulators of the new style was François Mansart, a tireless perfectionist often credited with introducing the full Baroque to France.
+One of the most accomplished formulators of the new style was François Mansart, a tireless perfectionist.
 He was not the first to use the sloping mansard roof, but he used it so effectively that it took his name.
 In his design for the Château de Maisons in Maisons-Laffitte, (1630–51), Mansart showed the continuity between the French Renaissance style and the new style.
 The structure is strictly symmetrical, with an order applied to each story, mostly in pilaster form.
 The frontispiece, crowned with a separate aggrandized roof, is infused with remarkable plasticity and the whole ensemble reads like a three-dimensional whole.
 Mansart's structures are stripped of overblown decorative effects, so typical of contemporary Rome.
 Italian Baroque influence is muted and relegated to the field of decorative ornamentation.